Will you get in? 2024 Eastern Chances Calculator | CampusReel

 The table below summarizes what you need to get into Eastern.

-For a more detailed breakdown of Eastern Connecticut State University admissions requirements read here.
+For a more detailed breakdown of Eastern Kentucky University admissions requirements read here.

 |School Average